Create and use endpoints

 Create a non-CoE endpoint using the GUI

-2. From a project window, click New endpoint.
-The Add an endpoint window (Figure 3) will open.
+From a project window, click New endpoint.
+The Create endpoint window (Figure 3) will open.

-3. In the Add an endpoint window, enter a name for the endpoint into the Endpoint name field, as shown in Figure 3.
+In the Create endpoint window, enter a name for the endpoint into the Endpoint name field, as shown in Figure 3.

 Figure 4.
 Select from Model Hub